 Click here for a list of the 2015 scheduled closures

-“Bipolar Insights: New Year Resolution” * January 26, 2014: Bipolar Insights first Mountain Democrat column of 2015, written by Marcia Rose, co-founder and facilitator of Bipolar Insights, published this year.
+“Bipolar Insights: The Brutality of Aloneness” * April 20, 2015: Bipolar Insights second Mountain Democrat column of 2015, written by Marcia Rose, co-founder and facilitator of Bipolar Insights, published this year.
 The Mountain Democrat is a Northern California newspaper publication.
 Click here to read more.

 Be kept up-to-date on our education center information, seminars, and other news from Bipolar Insights.
 Privacy is important to us.
 We will not sell or give your name or email address to anyone.
 Click here to join.